Grand Challenge: Cancer Digital Intelligence (CDI): Responsible Artificial Intelligence (AI)

 Resource Allocation:

-• Resources will be assigned based on the scale, resources required, timelines and projected impact and could be subject to adjustments based on discussions with successful applicants.
+• Resources will be assigned based on the project scope, resources requirements, timelines and could be subject to adjustments based on discussions with successful applicants.

 Eligibility:

-• Applicants from all UHN campuses are eligible.
+• Applicants from UHN and the University of Waterloo are eligible.

 • An individual can be the principal applicant for only one proposal.

-• At least one of the principal applicants must have a faculty appointment as a clinician or scientist, or relevant professional practice at UHN.
+• At least one of the applicants must have a faculty appointment as a clinician or scientist at UHN.

 • Applications across the full spectrum of clinical, translation and basic research are eligible.

-• Applications will be evaluated on their impact and contribution to the PM community, scalability, scientific quality, alignment with the CDI domains, ability for project deliverables to be completed in 12 months and resource requirements.
+• Applications will be evaluated on their impact and contribution to the PM community, responsible AI, scientific quality, alignment with the CDI priorities, ability for project deliverables to be completed in 12 months and resource requirements.

 Application: